SerenityOS/jakt/jakttest/README.md

 There are currently three available tags:
-- `output`: Expects the test to compile, succeed execution and output to stdandard output.
+- `output`: Expects the test to compile, succeed execution and output to standard output.
-- `stderr`: Expects the test to compile, but execution fails and output is written to stdandard error.
+- `stderr`: Expects the test to compile, but execution fails and output is written to standard error.
 - `error`: Expects the test to be rejected by the Jakt compiler, where the given output must appear somewhere in its error output.